Viir/bots/guide/eve-online/how-to-automate-mining-asteroids-in-eve-online.md

 Despite being quite robust, this mining bot is far from being as smart as a human.
 For example, its perception is more limited than ours, so we need to set up the game to make sure that the bot can see everything it needs to.
 Following is the list of setup instructions for the EVE Online client:

-+ Enable `Run clients with 64 bit` in the EVE Online client settings.
 + Set the UI language to English.
-+ In the Overview window, make asteroids visible and hide everything else.
++ In Overview window, make asteroids visible.
 + Set the Overview window to sort objects in space by distance with the nearest entry at the top.
-+ Activate a ship with an ore hold.
++ Setup inventory window so that 'Ore Hold' is always selected.
-+ In the Inventory window, select the 'List' view.
++ In the ship UI, arrange the modules:
+    + Place all mining modules (to activate on targets) in the upper row.
+    + Place modules that should always be active in the middle row.
+    + Hide passive modules by disabling the check-box `Display Passive Modules`.
 + Enable the info panel 'System info'.
-The bot uses this to warp to asteroid belts and stations.
-+ Arrange windows not to occlude ship modules or info panels.
-+ In the ship UI, disable 'Display Passive Modules' and disable 'Display Empty Slots'.
-+ Set up the inventory window so that the 'Ore Hold' is always selected.
-+ In the ship UI, arrange the mining modules to appear all in the upper row of modules.
-The bot activates all modules in the top row.

 To start the mining bot, you use almost the same command as shown in the guide on the warp-to-0 autopilot bot.
-The only difference is that to start the mining bot, you supply this bot source:
+The only difference is that to start the mining bot, you supply a different bot source.
+This is the whole command to run the mining bot:

 ```cmd
 botengine  run-bot  https://github.com/Viir/bots/tree/99f4a388753ad4970d1f10a7276ea004c9d75643/implement/applications/eve-online/eve-online-mining-bot